 - Voila Norbert’s technique will help you to build an email list.
 All you need is the name of your recipient and the company website.

 - Get in touch with the company’s switchboard operator and request to have the recipient’s number or email.

 It will not help much if you fail to get accurate and valuable information and prospects’ contacts.
 Therefore, take your time and build a list that will bear fruits while cold emailing.

 3. Properly Structured and a Catchy Subject Line

 It is a sneaky tip that many marketers fail to understand about cold emailing.
 It comes at the top of your email.
-Therefore it makes your prospect open or ignore your mail.
+Therefore it makes your prospect open or ignores your mail.